-This program designed to recognize the leadership potential of the school’s most promising LLM candidates.
+This scholarship program designed to recognize the leadership potential of the school’s most promising LLM candidates.

 User Review( votes)